 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.

 Speaker Indicator, their Tone and Environment Sounds: Captions indicate who is speaking and their tone, game sound and music.
 This can also be indicated visually in the game with character icons or character expressions with text in speech bubbles next to the person speaking.
 Environmental sounds are provided as extra text within the subtitles.

-Hot Lava has 10 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 9 accessibility features for Controls in Hot Lava which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.

 Mouse And Keyboard